Safe Solo Travel in Sikkim: Tips, Itinerary & Why It’s Perfect for First-Time Solo Travellers

 What are the major pointers you need to know?

 The common language spoken here is Nepali.
 However, most of the locals can easily understand and speak in Hindi.
-Most of the locals even in remote locations have acclimatised themselves to basic English.
+Most of the locals even in remote locations have acclimatised themselves to basic Hindi.
 Hence all you need to do is smile and make any form of conversation- you are bound to get a good response!
 In places that you don’t find network, be assured to find at least one soul who will definitely help you out.

 The local cuisine is flavourful and varying.
-With a fusion of three distinct communities and many other sub-communities within each other, the Sikkimese cuisine has a fine blend of Indian, Nepali, Tibetan and Chinese dishes as well as local delights straight from the organic farms most home-stays own.
+With a fusion of three distinct communities and many other sub-communities within each other, the Sikkimese Cuisine has a fine blend of Indian, Nepali, Tibetan and Chinese dishes as well as local delights straight from the organic farms most home-stays own.

 Gangtok in itself is a food hub.
 A perfect amalgam of the old and the new, the capital of Sikkim is the most happening place in Sikkim.
 Almost always abuzz with activities and bathed in colourful lights, Gangtok will engage you in a mesmerising tete-a-tete.